non/ivth/README.md

 ## Ivth

-"Insignificance is our existence / Hear the litany of life's persistance."
+> Insignificance is our existence / Hear the litany of life's persistance.
+>

--- Bolt Thrower, "The IVth Crusade"
+> -- Bolt Thrower, "The IVth Crusade"

 ### Overview